alex-whan/reading-notes/class-09.md

 #### Events & Triggering JavaScript Code

+* Events can make a web page feel more *interactive*, as it feels like it has *responded* to the user when occurring on an element

 The below steps represent **event handling**:

 1. Select the element nodes for the script to respond to